anguswilliams91/bpl/README.md

 ```bash
 pip install bpl
 ```
 This may take a little while, as two stan models are compiled as part of the build.
+You may also see an error during installation whereby pip fails to build a wheel for `bpl` -- this isn't a problem and it will run `python setup.py install` instead, which should install the package fine.

 ## Usage